Towards sharp regularity: Full-dimensional tori in $ C^\infty $ vector fields over $ \mathbb{T}^\infty $: Proofs of the results

 \subsubsection{Main strategy}

 Firstly, let us present the classical KAM strategy of our proof.
-It should be noted that although we apply the idea of P\"oschel in his preprint \cite{PoarXiv}, it is indeed different in many details, e.g., in the construction of iterative sequences (especially, we introduce a balancing sequence $ \{d_\nu\}_{\nu \in \mathbb{N}} $ to overcome nonresonance, because P\"oschel's idea indeed only works for Diophantine nonresonance in the finite dimensional case) as well as infinite dimensional structure.
+It should be noted that although we apply the idea of P\"oschel in his preprint \cite{PoarXiv}, it is indeed different in many details, for instance, in the construction of the iterative sequences (especially, we introduce a balancing sequence $ \{d_\nu\}_{\nu \in \mathbb{N}} $ to overcome the nonresonance, because P\"oschel's idea indeed only works for the Diophantine nonresonance in the finite-dimensional case) as well as the infinite-dimensional structure.

 Assume that we have constructed a modifying term $ \tilde\omega $ and a coordinate transformation $ \Psi $ such that